Get Real with Employee

 Crafting an authentic EVP means giving your applicants the chance to opt in, eyes wide open, to your realities and your obstacles, so that when things get tough, they are invested, engaged, and committed.
 And whew!
 That takes honesty.
 Transparency.
 Clarity.
 (Nobody said this would be easy.)
 But striving for amazing, long-term employee relationships is worth it.

 3. Use your EVP as an onboarding and coaching tool.

 When an employee joins the organization, together you’re basically striking a bargain.
 And for the rest of their employment life cycle, that bargain gets subconsciously assessed by both sides.
 Is the employee still adding enough value?
 Is my organization still offering me meaningful work and fair pay?
 Is this role still a good outlet for my talents and passions?
-The problem is, without a frank and truthful EVP, our employees don’t always see the bargain the same way we do.
+The problem is, without frank and truthful employee value propositions, our employees don’t always see the bargain the same way we do.

 So, imagine if your managers used your honest, forthright EVP for coaching conversations that begin during onboarding and never stop.
 This tool would help them regularly give context to your culture and your expectations, allowing for healthy performance discussions outside of formal review cycles.
 It would set the stage for your new hires to quickly align to your reality and establish successful habits.

 With this tool, managers can simply ask, “Where do you see yourself living up to this statement and where do you have room to grow?
 How about the organization—are we supporting you as described?”
 It’s an effective way to get ahead of problems, prevent resentment, and decrease unwanted turnover.
 On the other hand, it also hastens the right turnover by revealing early on when a new hire isn’t going to be a good fit.
 With continued use, your employee value proposition can be the catalyst that builds highly engaged and powerfully productive teams.